silviomoreto/bootstrap-carousel/README.md

 ## Options

-The options can be passed through plugin initialization or data attributes:
+The options can be passed through JavaScript plugin initialization or data attributes:

 | Attribute | Type | Default | Description |
 | --- | --- | --- | --- |